poplarShift/pyviz-recipes/README.md

 In this repository, I am collecting some notes from my own experiences that may help one or the other.
 This is ongoing work.

+You may also find some hopefully useful/instructive functions in [my utils' holoviews module](https://github.com/poplarShift/python-data-science-utils/tree/master/utils/holoviews).

 Disclaimer: This is not official PyViz documentation.
 When in doubt, refer to [their website](http://pyviz.org) or any of their other channels.
 PyViz is evolving rapidly and so information given here may become outdated.

 Contents, in somewhat random order: